opensas/openshift-play2-java-quickstart/README.md

 Now you should update your appName setting in project/Build.scala to match your application name.

-You build your application with:
+Build your application with:

     play stage

-Then push the repo upstream:
+And commit your changes and deploy them to openshift pushing it to your remote repo

+    git add .
-    git push
+    git commit -m "deploying new play2 java application" git push

 That's it, you can now see your application running at: